attentionneuron/attentionneuron.github.io/README.md

 # The Sensory Neuron as a Transformer: Permutation-Invariant Neural Networks for Reinforcement Learning

-This repo contains the source for the article.
+This repo contains the source for the article. (arxiv link: https://arxiv.org/abs/2109.02869)

 ### If all you want to do is view the page locally